How Do I Deworm My Puppy?

 Preventive Measures for Worm Infestation

-Regular Hygiene Practices
+Regular Practices

 Maintaining good hygiene practices can help prevent worm infestation in puppies.
 Regularly clean your puppy's living area, including bedding, toys, and food bowls.
 Keep your puppy's environment clean and free from feces to reduce the risk of exposure to worms.